 Sports Science Institute of South Africa

 All scientific research at the Sports Science Institute of SA is led by the University of Cape Town Division of Exercise Science and Sports Medicine (ESSM).
 ESSM is a postgraduate teaching and research unit within the Department of Human Biology, Faculty of Health Sciences at the University of Cape Town (UCT).
-The laboratories are located within the Sports Science Institute of SA, which provides a good environment for ESSM to collaborate with the Sports Medicine, Orthopaedic, Biokinetics, Physiotherapy, Psychology and Dietetics Practices as well as the High Performance Centre.
+The laboratories are located within the Sports Science Institute of SA, which provides a good environment for ESSM to collaborate with the Sports Medicine, Orthopedic, Biokinetics, Physiotherapy, Psychology and Dietetics Practices as well as the High-Performance Centre.
 In addition, ESSM has access to a controlled pressure (barometric) chamber at the nearby Kingsbury Hospital.

 Ubuntu is an African expression of togetherness, describing that what I am is intrinsically linked to what we are.
 Ubuntu Football is far more than a sports development organization, it functions as a catalyst of transformation.
 Ubuntu believes that the kids of today will only become the leaders and community-transformers of tomorrow if they receive the holistic, long-term mentorship, discipleship and education that their communities often do not provide.
 Ubuntu believes that as the players they work with are transformed as individuals, an exponential transformation is possible, as they become influencers and leaders in their families, communities and beyond.
-Ubuntu’s Football Forward program is a community based outreach program working with some of Cape Towns most talented 9-11 year olds.
+Ubuntu’s Football Forward program is a community-based outreach program working with some of Cape Towns most talented 9-11 year old students.
 Each Football Forward site serves first and foremost as a way to give back to the community.
 Ubuntu provides free high-level technical/skill development to the best youth players from the surrounding area in hopes to help raise the level of football in Cape Town.